 within the distinctive socio-political moments of emergence and the role

 Examination of the development of art and music within the Western tradition from the Middle Ages to the present through the study of representative figures.
 Focuses on the direction of changes as seen in the work of a few major artists and musicians.
-Offered Fall.
+Offered each Spring.

-Students receive hands-on training in the basic skills needed to conduct ensembles performing music from Western Art music traditions, indlucing: baton technique, non-verbal communication methods, commonly used terminology, and score reading/interpretation.
+Students receive hands-on training in the basic skills needed to conduct ensembles performing music from Western Art music traditions, including: baton technique, non-verbal communication methods, commonly used terminology, and score reading/interpretation.
+Offered intermittently.
 Prerequisite: MUS 300 or permission of instructor.

 One-time offerings of special interest courses in music.

 A course for PASJ majors with a Music Concentration.
 This seminar will cover one particular topics of Non-Western Music every time it is offered.
 Examples may include music of one particular cultural and geographic area (the Andes, Sub-Saharan Africa) or a particular tradition.
 Offered intermittently.